 4 cups of water

-2 tablespoon of Fresh Parsley chopped small
+2 tablespoon of Fresh Parsley chopped in small pieces

 4 tablespoon of Butter (unsalted) - optional